Protecting Prior Park's wildlife during the works

 In the past an otter has been known to use the lower lake as a feeding site.
 If the lower lake becomes unsuitable during the works, the otter will simply find a more suitable location and feed elsewhere.

 Whilst cows aren't strictly wildlife, their presence in the pasture has become a familiar sight in the garden.
-During the dams project, our regular cattle will simply spend more time on the Bath Skyline for the year.
+Our regular cattle will graze in the pasture as usual for the first half of the season, then once the works begin later on in the year, they will simply spend more time on the Bath Skyline.
 This will actually be benefical to the wildflowers and invertebrates that inhabit the meadow, although it is important that we restart the grazing the following year to maintain a short sward for the wildflowers.

 There is one creature who isn't so welcome in the garden.
 The american signal crayfish is an invasive species that is responsible for the rapid decline of our native white-clawed crayfish.
 Over the years, the population of american signal crayfish living in the lakes of Prior Park, has grown exponentially and because they like to burrow into banks, they are responsible for much of the damage on the garden's 18th-century dams.
 A signifcant aspect of the works will be reinforcing the banks of the lakes, in order to make them a less inviting habitat for the crayfish.
 You may also see humane crayfish traps around the lakes, as we do our best to capture as many of them as possible.